mrbid/FractalAttack/README.md

 If this version does not run smoothly you will have to try the [Initial Release here](https://github.com/mrbid/FractalAttack/tree/InitialRelease) which has no comets.
 There is also a web version of the initial release [here](https://mrbid.github.io/eris/).

+By default I lock Y axis rotations to 180 degrees, to avoid Y axis inversion.
+Although in [main_360_euler.c](main_360_euler.c) I have unlocked Y axist rotations and sample the Y axis in the vew matrix to detect an inversion and flip the controls once an inversion is detected, although obviously gimble lock is apparent when Y and Z align so I lock rotations in the X axis *(around Z)* between a threshold to avoid that clunky and tactally confusing transition.

 ### Attributions
 https://www.solarsystemscope.com/textures/